House Building in Brisbane

-As we have already mentioned before, there were many type of houses being built in those times and some of them had a brick base or just the front wall under the house built in bricks.
+As we have said, there were many types of houses being built in the sixties, some of them had a brick base, or the front wall under the house built in bricks.
 So, this was another job that we did with our small team of bricklayer and concrete workers.

-In order to be efficient and competitive a small team that lays bricks needs to be made of two bricklayers and a labour, of course there can be any sort of teams and larger teams that can work well with a different number of people, but anyhow this is what was like then and as I said our team had two bricklayer and a labour as myself.
+In order to be efficient and competitive a small team that lays bricks needs to be made of two bricklayers and a labour, of course larger teams can work well with a different number of people, anyhow this is what was like then and our team had two bricklayer and a labour as myself.

-Now that I have explained my position let us start working, so that I can describe how things work out and who does what and how it should be done.
-It is usually the leader of the bricklayer team that decides from where to start.
-But if he is not there then it is up to whoever is there to start getting ready where the bricklayers have to start.
-This is not hard to know because to lay bricks you need to start from the lowest part of the foundation, So when I was working as a bricklayer labour I would get ready the bricks and the combo boards, at the lowest point of the foundation, so, that when the bricklayers had to start, all I had to do to start them going was to give them fresh mixed mortar on these combo boards, and then continue to supply them with brick and mortar as required.
+Now that I have explained that, let us start working, so that I can describe how things work out, who does what, and how it should be done.
+It is the bricklayers’ foreman that decides from where to start.
+But if he is not there, then it is up to whoever is there to start getting ready where the bricklayers must start.
+This is not hard to know because to lay bricks you must start from the lowest part of the foundation, So, when I was working as a bricklayer labour, I would get ready the bricks and the combo-boards, at the lowest point of the foundation, so, when the bricklayers had to start, all I had to do, was to give them fresh mixed mortar on these combo-boards, and then continue to supply them with brick and mortar as required.

-Here I should say, that it is hard work for the bricklayer-labour and also for the bricklayers, because at the end of the day one has to handle so many bricks, since in a day a bricklayer on a normal wall is supposed to lay on average 400 to 500 face bricks, or up to a thousand common bricks, of course this is just wishful thinking and most times we didn’t but we had to try to get there.
-This is how the team usually works, but now let me break it down and describe to you what the labour does and then what the bricklayers have to do, as I know all this because later I became and worked as a bricklayer for decades myself, but now let us talk about what the bricklayers’ labour has to do.
+Here I should say, that it is hard work for the bricklayer-labour and for the bricklayers, because at the end of the day one has to handle so many bricks, since in a day a bricklayer on a normal wall is supposed to lay on average 400 to 500 face bricks, or up to a thousand common bricks, of course this is wishful thinking and most times we didn’t, but we had to try to get there; this is how the bricklayers’ team works.
+Now let me break it down and describe what the labour does, and then what the bricklayers have to do; I know all this because later I became and worked as a bricklayer for decades myself, but now let us talk about what the bricklayers’ labour does.

 A mixer and wheelbarrows